kimoppalfens/kimoppalfens.github.io/_posts/osccservices/_posts/2001-06-02-Security Audit.md

 title: "Security Audit"
 author: Tom Degreef
 header:
-  overlay_image: updatesandservicing1280x960.jpg
+  overlay_image: securityaudit1280x960.png
-  teaser: updatesandservicing512x384.jpg
+  teaser: securityaudit1280x960.png
 date: 2001-06-04
 categories:
   - osccservices
 category: osccservices
-excerpt: "An in-depth vulnerability assessment of your SCCM environment"
+excerpt: "SCCM is gaining more and more interest of security researchers in how to (ab-)use this tool to execute their own code in your environment.
+OSCC's deep understanding of the internal SCCM operations allows us to perform an in-depth vulnerability assessment of your SCCM environment from a security point of view.
+Click here to learn more about this special offer. "
 tags:
   - SCCM
   - vulnerability